gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 ## Measuring Synchrony

-In ecology and other fields, the crosscorrelation function, \(CC\), has long been used as a measure of the synchrony between two time-series [@liebold_spatial_2004].
+In ecology and other fields, the crosscorrelation function, \(CC\), has long been used as a measure of the synchrony between two time-series.
 Here, with a metapopulation, we consider the mean crosscorrelation across all pairs of populations, which we call the Pairwise-Crosscorrelation ($\text{PCC}$) and compute as